Skip to main content

 https://api.agentmark.co

-The local dev server (npx agentmark dev) and Cloud share the same /v1/* wire contract — the same Zod schemas are the source of truth on both surfaces.
-What differs is which handlers are implemented where:
+The local dev server (agentmark dev) and Cloud implement the same /v1/* endpoints.
+What differs is which handlers run where:

 Call GET /v1/capabilities to probe which features a server supports at runtime.
-All endpoints are prefixed with /v1/ except the root health check.
+Every endpoint carries the /v1/ prefix except the root health check.

 Available endpoints